-A successful COVID-19 contact tracing program comprises of nine domains:
+A successful COVID-19 contact tracing program is comprised of ten domains:

 Contact tracing protocols and forms.
 Effective contact tracing protocols clearly define processes around isolation for cases and quarantine for close contacts.
 This includes whether isolation and quarantine are legally mandated or voluntary, priority thresholds for in-person outreach (e.g., congregate settings), definition of close contacts, determination of how to manage laboratory-confirmed and probable cases, definition of the social supports package and eligibility, and arrangement of clinical linkages for contacts.
 The public health workforce conducting contact tracing and case investigation will rely on clear and precise forms and scripts to guide activities and communication with cases and contacts.

 Public health workforce.
 Thousands of people will be needed to properly conduct the four contact tracing steps noted above.
 The approach relies on rapid and efficient recruitment, training, and deployment under the management of the state, local and/or territorial health department.
 Workforce training should include knowledge and skill-based exercises in order to create rapport, address concerns and barriers to contact elicitation or isolation and quarantine, and appropriately assess support needs to ensure adherence with public health recommendations.